huggingface/hub-docs/docs/hub/datasets-duckdb.md

 </Tip>

-Starting from version `v0.10.3`, the DuckDB CLI includes native support for accessing datasets on the Hugging Face Hub via URLs.
+Starting from version `v0.10.3`, the DuckDB CLI includes native support for accessing datasets on the Hugging Face Hub via URLs with the `hf://` scheme.
 Here are some features you can leverage with this powerful tool:

 - Query public datasets and your own gated and private datasets
 - Analyze datasets and perform SQL operations